obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 #### For the *General User* we will have Tom and Gery.

-Tom is a technical writer and provides office staff support at Greenwood.
+Tom is a technical writer and provides office staff support at Greenwell.
 Tom is a new employee.
 He attends college and is studying IT.